suryadheeshjith/mini_psp/README.md

     **OS X/Linux**

-    Use any of these options
+    Use any of the two options

     *  ```pip install .```